 , or sliding further down the league table, Poland

-.
+or the Czech Republic, or—consolation prize of all consolation prizes—Russia.
 What if you couldn’t speak the language?
 Then you would learn, and find a job, and send money back home every month.
 Almost everyone had at least one relative or friend somewhere abroad, sending home foreign currency, money stronger than the Nigerian naira.

 We were fortunate enough to have traveled abroad on holiday.
 We went to England and America and once to Paris

 .
-We went to Disneyland
+We went to Disneyland in California

 and drove across the Golden Gate Bridge.
 We posed by Naomi Campbell in Madame Tussauds and screamed in the darkened rooms of the London